A Journey Along The Oregon Trail eBook #20

 “A Journey Along the Oregon Trail” is a historically accurate western fiction about the toils and turmoil, wishes and dreams, love and lives of those who took the often dangerous but worthwhile trip along the Oregon Trail.
 It chronicles the journey of the young couple Frank and Lisa Mead, who are both nervous and excited about what the future might hold.
 This book is filled with dangers around every corner, the book journals the reality that early pioneers had to deal with.

 What struck me most about this book was that it was obviously very well researched.
 This made the storyline more impactful because you felt like you yourself were experiencing the journey.
 I could feel their fears and desires as I read what traveling the Oregon Trail was composed of.
 It gave me immense admiration for the people that struck out on this journey.
 From rattlesnakes to wolves, floods to impassable mountain passes, this was a true struggle that took character and inner and out strength to accomplish.

 While reading the book, you really feel like you begin to know the characters and understand that this just wasn’t just a journey across the United State but a journey in life.
 Leaving your home and all that you know definitely takes a leap of faith and courage.
 You see their joy and trials and want to see them succeed.
 All in all, I would recommend this book not only to historical fiction readers but to anyone who wants to learn more about our country’s past, and also to those who love stories of courage, adventure, and enduring love.

 A Journey Along The Oregon Trail is an action-packed western frontier wagon train eBook traveling the Oregon Trail.
+This eBook was uploaded onto Amazon on March 19, 2015.
 I’ve made this comment section so I can share with visitors to my website what readers feel about my newest eBook.
 To share your comments too, just go to the top of the page and click on the Contact Me tab.

 David H. in Salt lake City, Utah on September 26, 2015